 811 – With these three numbers you will have access to non-emergency health information and services, any time any day.
 When you call 811, Registered Nurses will give you the advice and information you need and provide reassurance concerning all kinds of general health issues and questions.
 Advice and information may include a recommendation to see your doctor or visit your local emergency department.
 You can also obtain information about health issues and services available in your community.
-Nova Scotia Healthlink
+Click here to go to the Nova Scotia Healthlink website.

 Hubbards Blood Collection Services, Saturdays from 9:00-10:30am, Fee: $15, Hubbards Pharmasave store, 11 Hwy #329, 857-1743.

 St. Margaret’s Bay Blood Collection Service (Capital Health), information for St. Margaret’s Bay and other locations.
 Suite 204, 5110 St. Margaret`s Bay Rd. – St. Margaret’s Square.
 Tel.
 (902) 826-3377.
 Hours: Monday, Tuesday, Thursday, Friday: 7 am – 2:30 pm; Wednesday: 7 am – 7:30 pm; Saturday: 8 am – 3:30 am.

 Click here to go to the Community Health Teams (CHT) website, and learn more about their Free Wellness Programs and Wellness Navigation.

 The Community Health Team program guide (PDF from the above link) includes current local program listings, including free health assessments.
 This Personal Wellness Profile helps to identify areas that may be putting you at risk for health problems such as cholesterol, blood sugar, blood pressure, body fat and waist circumference.
 You will receive a personal report so you can see where you are doing well and get recommendations on where you can start to improve your health.